Union Jack Oil PLC’s philosophy is to try to minimise the risks of oil and gas exploration by sticking to onshore UK assets.

 "The well is fully funded from existing cash resources, and in preparation of success, also funded for any long-term gas production test, plus further technical and initial conceptual commercial studies."

-- A public inquiry over the rejection of planning approval for Wressle also starts later this year.
+- The result of a public inquiry over the rejection of planning approval for Wressle is due by the end of 2019